 For your security, your activation code expires after 30 days and is no longer valid after the first time you use it.
 If you are experiencing difficulties with signup, contact Duke Customer Service at 919-620-4555 or 800-782-6945 between 8:00am-5:00pm EST Monday through Friday.Return to Top

 If you have any questions about Duke MyChart, please call Duke Customer Service at 919-620-4555 or 800-782-6945 between 8:00am-5:00pm ET Monday, Tuesday, Wednesday and Friday or 8:00am-4:00pm ET Thursday.Return to Top

-Your Duke MyChart information comes directly from your electronic medical record at your doctor's office.
-Ask your doctor to correct any inaccurate information at your next clinic visit.
-Your health information is reviewed and updated in your electronic medical record each visit.Return to Top
+Your Duke MyChart information comes directly from your electronic medical record at your healthcare provider's office.
+Ask your provider to correct any inaccurate information at your next clinic visit.
+Your health information is reviewed and updated in your electronic medical record during each visit.Return to Top

 Your healthcare team is committed to responding in a timely manner.
 You will generally receive an answer in no more than 3 business days.
 Please note that Duke MyChart should not be used for urgent situations.
 Please contact your medical center if the situation requires immediate attention or dial 911 if it is an emergency.Return to Top